UmaRathore/azlabs/AZ-104-NOTES.md

 - Proximity placement groups represent a new logical grouping capability for your Azure VM, which in turn used a deployment constraint when selecting where to place VMs.
 - Azure backups support backup of VMs that are shutdown or offline.
 - If you have data in multiple regions create Recovery Service Vault for each region.
+- Azure Arc-enabled servers lets you manage Windows and Linux physical servers and virtual machines hosted outside of Azure, on your corporate network, or other cloud provider
 ```
 ### VNET
 ```